You’ve read about the many science-based benefits of meditation and wonder if it’s for you.

 A regular meditation practice can be life-changing.

 You will feel calmer and more relaxed.
-Maybe you no longer get angry when someone cuts you off while driving or when your best friend is late again for lunch.
+Maybe you no longer get angry when someone cuts you off while driving or when your best friend is late for lunch (again).

 The people you work with seem easier to get along with and you find you no longer have to be right about everything.